DRIFT: Learning from Abundant User Dissatisfaction in Real-World Preference Learning

 \subsection{Setup}

 \textbf{Datasets.} \textbf{\textit{WildFeedback} (real-world, user-feedback).} The \textit{WildFeedback} dataset is derived from WildChat-1M, a corpus of over one million human–ChatGPT conversations, by assigning per-turn labels {Satisfaction (SAT), Dissatisfaction (DSAT), Neutral (Non-DSAT/Non-SAT)}.
 Labels are derived using SPUR ~\citep{lin2024interpretable}, which recursively prompts GPT-4 to learn SAT/DSAT rubrics from thumb-annotated conversations and applies them to score satisfaction/ dissatisfaction.

-Among all 88,920 unique conversations, only 4,478 (5.04\%) conversations were labeled SAT, while 10,632 (11.96\%) were labeled DSAT, which is more than twice the SAT count.
+As summarized in Table~\ref{tab:wf_stats}, among all 88,920 unique conversations, only 4,478 (5.04\%) conversations were labeled SAT, while 10,632 (11.96\%) were labeled DSAT, which is more than twice the SAT count.
 We also curate 491 seed data items (0.55\%) in which LLM responses transition from DSAT to SAT after revision, naturally yielding preference pairs.

 \textbf{\textit{UltraFeedback} (synthetic, LLM-labeled).} For completeness and comparability with prior self-improvement work, we also evaluate on \textit{UltraFeedback} in which each prompt has four completions from different models that are scored by GPT-4.
 This synthetic setting provides a complementary evaluation to the real-world data setting and ensures fair comparison with SPIN/ IterDPO on commonly used LLM-labeled preference data.